 For what you need consent on your website

-Tools commonly known as cookie banners are, if they comply with the legal requirements of the EU, actually Consent Management Platforms (CPMs).
-In practical terms, they manage not only consent for cookies – which could possibly be found via a cookie scanner – but consent for additional purposes.
-Cookies and these additional purposes are usually so closely linked that one does not exist without the other.
+Tools commonly known as “cookie banners” are, if they comply with the legal requirements of the EU, actually Consent Management Platforms (CPMs).
+In practical terms, they manage not only consent for cookies – which could possibly be found via a cookie scanner – but consent for additional data processing and its purposes.
+Cookies and these additional data processing are usually so closely linked that one does not exist without the other.

 Real Cookie Banner offers you a solution to comply with the following important legislation in the EU:

 - Art.
 6 GDPR: To process personal data (e.g. in your WordPress or by sharing it with YouTube via an embedded video) you need a legal justification.
 In many cases, only consent is an option.
-In Germany, for example, the IP address, which must always be transmitted to load content on the Internet, is also a personal data (see BGH ruling dated May 16, 2017, file no. VI ZR 135/13).
+In the European Union the IP address, which must always be transmitted to load content on the Internet, qualifies as personal data (see ECJ ruling dated 19 October 2016, Case C‑582/14).
 In practical terms, this means that you need the informed consent of your visitors before, for example, loading a YouTube video on your website and therefore passing on data of your visitors.